Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 What is Generational Trauma?

-Generational trauma, also known as intergenerational or transgenerational trauma, occurs when the psychological and emotional effects of trauma are passed down through families or communities.
+Generational trauma, also known as intergenerational or transgenerational trauma, occurs when the psychological and emotional effects of are passed down through families or communities.
 This can happen through learned behaviors, parenting styles, and even biological mechanisms such as epigenetics.

 Trauma can stem from: